nathankot/rbhpi/readme.md

 This framework is actually a _stripped-down and cleaned up_ version of my RBHP framework which I have been using in production since forever.
 It is designed to be released to the public so that I can feel like I've contributed to the Open Source community.
 Although, given the excess amount of PHP Frameworks available out there, I highly doubt that the popularity of this framework will pick up any time soon.
 I also wouldn't be able to tell you how different or how this framework would stand out from the others, as I have never truly used a different framework in production.

 Anyhow, this encompasses my personal way of doing things.
-See if you like it ;)
+See if you like it ;) [Click here to dig around the Core](/nathankot/rbhpi-core).

 ## Qualities of the Framework: